• Grooming & Spa

 Its pins are even made of stainless steel, proof of how sturdy this brush is.
 The problem associated with brushes made of stainless steel is that a lot of brushes claim to be stainless, but aren’t the case.
 With this one however, you can be assured that this Slicker Brush is made of absolutely stainless steel.

-4. Best Rubber Brush for Dog: Pat Your Pet 2-in-1 Pet Glove
+4. Best Rubber Brush for Dogs

 2-in-1 Pet Glove - Grooming Tool and Furniture Pet Hair Remover Mitt